nickmvincent/DataLeverageRoundup/readme.md

 - [Customizing Triggers with Concealed Data Poisoning](https://www.ericswallace.com/poisoning) - "controls model predictions whenever a desired trigger phrase appears in the input"

 ## Conscious Data Contribution
+### build personal data infrastructure now
+- [Building data liberation infrastructure](https://beepb00p.xyz/exports.html) - "How to export, access and own your personal data with minimal effort"
+  - highly comprehensive post covering design principles and practical technqiues for managing many sources and types of data

+- [Promnesia](https://beepb00p.xyz/promnesia.html) - "Promnesia is a browser extension (Chrome/Firefox/Firefox mobile) that serves as a web surfing copilot by enhancing your browsing history, improving your web exploration experience, and integrating with your knowledge base."

+- [Solid](https://solidproject.org/) - "Your data, your choice.
+Advancing Web standards to empower people."

+### Downloading Data from Tech Companies
 - [How to Download Your Google Data](https://support.google.com/accounts/answer/3024190?hl=en)
   - Official help docs from Google
 - [How to Download Your Twitter Achive](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive)